Fr4nzz/ARM-rstudio-server/README.md

 ~~Build~~ Install binaries for rstudio-server on an aarch64 Android device.

 ## Tested Ubuntu installations
-This script has been used to successfully build RStudio Server on the Poco F5 (aarch64) running Ubuntu jammy via chroot or proot using [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container)
+This script has been used to successfully build RStudio Server on the Poco F5 (aarch64) running Ubuntu jammy via chroot or proot using [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container).
+If Termux doesn't work you can use [termux/proot-distro](https://github.com/termux/proot-distro).
 Chroot runs linux commands natively so it is faster than proot but it requires root.
 That is, if you have a rooted Android device, you should use chroot.

 ## Setup Termux